incrediblesound/speak-easy/README.md

   char my_name[5];
   strcpy(my_name, "James");

-  // the row using the update_row method of the interface
+  // populate the row using the update_row method of the interface
   // it takes the row builder, the column name, and either an int or a char * ctrl->update_row(nr, name, my_name);
   ctrl->update_row(nr, age, 32);

-  // inserting the row will delete the row builder ctrl->insert_row(nr);
+  // inserting the row will delete the row builder object ctrl->insert_row(nr);

   // print out the contents of our table ctrl->print_table(tbl_name);

+  // >> 0 - name: "James", age: 32

   return 0;
 }